 If your primary goal is saving money, your solar assessor may suggest a different design than if you are looking to minimize your overall carbon footprint.
 Your lifestyle is a big influence on your decision.

 Your system will be with you for a long time.
 Most solar panels are expected to last for 20-25 years, although they often last longer.
 Be sure to size your system for your house but keep any potential changes in energy needs in mind.
 For example, perhaps you plan on starting a family which could result in your energy needs doubling in the near future.

 It’s important to ensure that your solar panels will power an efficient house, rather than one that wastes power.
 Ensure that your roof is in good shape so that it can support your solar panels.
 If your roof requires repairs, these should be done before installing solar panels, as it’s much more difficult to repair afterwards.

 Trees should also be tended to so that they do not prohibit sun from reaching your solar panels.

-You should also be sure that your home is properly insulated, and any air leaks around windows and doors are properly sealed off.
+You should also be sure that your home is properly insulated, and that any air leaks around windows and doors are properly sealed off.
 This will help to optimize energy performance and guarantee the warmth and comfort of your home.

 Often, older, inefficient appliances can contribute to energy waste.
-Before retrofitting solar power, it’s a good idea to replace any outdated daily-use appliances with energy efficient appliances, such as those that are ENERGY STAR® certified.
+Before retrofitting solar power, it’s a good idea to replace any outdated daily-use appliances with energy-efficient appliances, such as those that are ENERGY STAR® certified.

 Secure Rebates and Approval